 2 ounces finely grated parmesan

-- 1 to 1 1/2-pounds grated low-moisture mozarella cheese
+1 to 1 1/2 pounds grated low-moisture mozzarella cheese

 Toppings as desired

 Combine flour, sugar, salt, and yeast in bowl of food processor.
 Pulse 3 to 4 times until incorporated.
 Add olive oil and water.
 Run food processor until mixture forms ball that rides around the bowl above the blade, about 15 seconds.
 Continue processing 15 seconds longer.
 Alternatively, combine ingredients in a stand mixer and mix on low speed for ten minutes.

 Transfer dough ball to lightly floured surface and knead once or twice by hand until smooth ball is formed.
 Transfer to a gallon-sized zipper lock bag, seal, and place in the refrigerator.
 Allow to ferment for at least one, and up to 5 days.

 At least two hours before baking, remove dough from refrigerator and divide into four even balls.
 Shape into balls by gathering dough towards bottom and pinching shut.
 Flour well and place each one in a separate bowl (cereal bowls or small mixing bowls work well).
 Cover tightly with plastic wrap and allow to rise at warm room temperature until roughly doubled in volume.

 Meanwhile, adjust oven rack with pizza stone to top position and place a second rack one position below it.
 Preheat oven to 550°F for at least one hour.

 Turn single dough ball out onto floured surface.
 Use a rolling pin to roll it out into a 12-inch circle, lifting and stretching by hand if necessary.
 Grease an aluminum baking sheet with 1 tablespoon canola oil.
 Transfer dough to baking sheet.
 Spread about 1/2 cup of sauce evenly over entire surface of pie.
 Sprinkle with 1/4 of parmesan.
 Spread 1/4 of cheese in even layer over surface.
 Top with additional toppings as desired.